Santa Susana Field Laboratory: Sodium burn pits

 Toxic substances burn and are released into the air.

 The sodium burn pit, an open-air pit for cleaning sodium-contaminated components, was also contaminated by the burning of radioactively and chemically contaminated items in it, in contravention of safety requirements.
 In an article in the Ventura County Star, James Palmer, a former SSFL worker, was interviewed.
 The article notes that "of the 27 men on Palmer's crew, 22 died of cancers."
 On some nights Palmer returned home from work and kissed "his wife [hello], only to burn her lips with the chemicals he had breathed at work."
 The report also noted that "During their breaks, Palmer's crew would fish in one of three ponds ...
 The men would use a solution that was 90 percent hydrogen peroxide to neutralize the contamination.
 Sometimes, the water was so polluted it bubbled.
 The fish died off."
 Palmer's interview ended with: "They had seven wells up there, water wells, and every damn one of them was contaminated," Palmer said, "It was a horror story."

-A worker disposes of toxic chemicals by blowing up full barrels with a rifle shot (the reaction to the shot caused an explosion).